-School of Graduate Studies students who are enrolled and receiving a stipend at the time of the birth, adoption, or foster placement are entitled to up to eight (8) weeks of paid parental leave at 100% of the eligible student’s stipend.
+Students in the School of Graduate Studies who are enrolled and receiving a stipend at the time of birth, adoption, or foster placement of a child are entitled to up to eight (8) weeks of paid parental leave at 100% of the eligible students stipend.

-To request a pregnancy accommodation, and /or to discuss any questions or concerns regarding Paid Parental Leave, contact the Office for Equity.
+To request a pregnancy accommodation, and/or to discuss any questions or concerns regarding Paid Parental Leave, contact the Office of Equity.
 An Equity Specialist will review the accommodation process and address any questions or concerns a student may have.
-After meeting with the student, Equity will contact the program director and Graduate Studies to identify appropriate accommodations and arranging for Paid Parental Leave, if available.
+After meeting with the student, Equity will contact the program director and Graduate Studies to identify appropriate accommodations and arrange for Paid Parental Leave, if available.

 Additional Leave and Support for Pregnant and Parenting Students

-For qualifying reasons, graduate students on stipends may use accrued sick leave immediately following the exhaustion of paid parental leave.
+Under certain qualifying circumstances, graduate students on stipends may use accrued sick leave immediately following the exhaustion of Paid Parental Leave.
 Graduate students who require additional leave beyond the paid leave available to them may seek an unpaid Leave of Absence.

-Pregnant or parenting graduate students, regardless of gender, who require adjustments to work or academic responsibilities may contact the Office for Equity.
-Available accommodations depend on students’ individual circumstances and may include, among other solutions, academic support, excused absences, grades of incomplete, temporary parking, and/or modifications to job responsibilities or work schedules.
-To obtain answers to questions about additional support for pregnant or parenting students, please contact the Office for Equity, at email@example.com or 216.368.3066.
+Pregnant or parenting graduate students, regardless of gender, who require adjustments to work or academic responsibilities may contact the Office of Equity.
+Available accommodations depend on students' individual circumstances and may include, among other situations, academic support, excused absences, grades of Incomplete, temporary parking, and/or modifications to job responsibilities or work schedules.
+To obtain answers to questions about additional support for pregnant or parenting students, please contact the Office of Equity.